skimindex Data Model — Sources, Datasets, and Roles

 steps = [...]

-See Processing Model for details on how role and input interact in processing sections.
+See Processing Model for details on how named input parameters and artifact references work in processing sections.

 Data flow summary